-If the null hypothesis on OS is not rejected in either of the 2 planned interim analyses, the final unblinded efficacy analyses will be conducted by the Sponsor when approximately 364 OS events (70% of 520 patients) have occurred in the ITT Analysis Set, outstanding data queries have been resolved or adjudicated as unresolvable, and the data have been cleaned and finalized.
-Comparison of OS between the 2 treatment arms will be conducted after study unblinding.
+If the null hypothesis on OS is not rejected in either of the 2 planned interim analyses, the final unblinded efficacy analysis will be conducted when approximately 364 OS events have occurred, outstanding data queries have been resolved or adjudicated as unresolvable, and the data have been cleaned and finalized.

-If the null hypothesis on OS is rejected in any planned interim analyses, the timing of the final analysis may be driven by the data maturity of all required efficacy data and the need of the safety evaluation update.
+If the null hypothesis on OS is rejected in any planned interim analyses, the timing of the final analysis may be driven by the data maturity of all efficacy data and the need of the safety evaluation update.